axelarnetwork/axelarate-community/documentation/docs/setup.md

 To stop the node, run 'docker stop axelar-core'
 ```
  Wait for your node to catch up with the network before proceeding.
- Use 'docker logs -f axelar-core' to keep an eye on the node's progress (this can take a while).
+ Use `docker logs -f axelar-core` to keep an eye on the node's progress (this can take a while).

  You can check the sync status by running:
  ```bash